A Five-Part Development Series for Nonprofit Leaders

 • Succession Plan for Board Chair & board leaders

-*Thanks to support from our foundation partners, the vast majority of Cleveland and Akron area nonprofits are eligible for a $750 subsidy.
+*Thanks to support from our foundation partners, the vast majority of Cleveland and Akron area nonprofits are eligible for subsidies.

 Facilitators